yinglongfeng/BugList/README.md

 ImportError: /home/anotherday/anaconda3/envs/caffe27/lib/python2.7/site-packages/caffe/../../../libcaffe.so.1.0.0: undefined symbol: _ZN7leveldb2DB4OpenERKNS_7OptionsERKSsPPS0_

-sulution: conda install -c defaults protobuf libprotobuf
+SOLUTION: conda install -c defaults protobuf libprotobuf

+###5 ValueError: The truth value of an array with more than one element is ambiguous.
+Use a.any() or a.all()

+SOLUTION: change if image == NONE: to if image is NODE: